Approaches for Real-time Updates of AWS Secrets Manager Secrets in Applications

 5.1.
 Implementing logic to periodically fetch the secret

-Characteristics of the periodic fetching approach:
+Characteristics of periodic fetching:

-• Relatively straightforward to implement
+• Straightforward to implement

 5.2.
 Using AWS SDKs with built-in caching mechanisms

-How SDK Caching Works:
+How SDK caching works:

-• Understanding the default TTL behavior
+• Understanding the default TTL behavior is important

 5.3.
 Utilizing the AWS Secrets Manager Agent